 So how can a perfectionist beat the odds and keep their resolutions?
 Acuff recommends preparing for the inevitable imperfections that are bound to happen along the way.
 He says, “One way to beat perfectionism is to prepare for what I call “the day after perfect.”
 This is the day after you’ve broken your diet or dropped the ball on some goal.
 This day is critical.”

 According to Acuff, the secret to keeping your New Year’s resolution might be to make it a fun one.
 “When a PhD and I studied nearly 900 people for six months, the people who made their goal fun were 46 percent more successful,” he says.
-Whatever goals you decide to set, make sure you avoid the 15 New Year’s resolutions that are impossible to stick to.
+Whatever goals you decide to set, make sure you avoid these popular New Year’s resolutions experts say to never make.